devpow112/codify-images/README.md

 ## Development

 Development can be done on any machine that can install **Node.js**.
+Only the latest LTS version is tested against.

 ### Install Dependencies